tnkteja/blockchained/README.md

 Proof of stake looked like a saviour but not for a while .

+A Well orchestrated Smart fact on the block is which can implicate different intrepretations on the other facts participates addes to the new block.
+Say its a code, then

 ## A rather Block*buster* Chain not litereally.